Side Effects of the Morning After Pill

 - abdominal pain

-Can the Morning After Pill lead to an ectopic pregnancy?
+Can the morning after pill cause an ectopic pregnancy?